What is an EngD (Engineering Doctorate)?

-Our EngD graduates (of which there have been over 200) have achieved a 97% employability rate and many of our alumni are now leaders of large companies.
-The knowledge and skills that you gain are unparalleled for postgraduate schemes and the interface with industry ensures that graduates have a full complement of proficiencies to excel in their career.
+Our EngD graduates (of which there have been over 200) have achieved a 97% employability rate and many of our alumni are found in senior positions, in businesses around the world.

 How does the EngD compare to a traditional PhD?

 Both are doctorate-level qualifications but are different to one another.
-In general, you will gain more industrial experience plus the addition of the training courses that provide you with business, leadership and management skills.
+In general, you will gain more industrial experience plus the addition of the training courses that provide you with business, leadership, and management skills.
 These make a big difference to prospective employers.

-Is this open to students from outside the EU?
+Is this open to students from outside the UK?

 Is there opportunity for overseas travel?

 Yes.
-We offer all EngD’s the opportunity to present their research at an international conference (previous examples include Hawaii, China, Japan, LA) and also oer some secondment opportunities in institutions or companies based overseas to work collaboratively or to develop new knowledge and skills.
+We offer the opportunity to present your research at an international conference (previous examples include Hawaii, Vienna, Beijing, Tokyo, and Vancouver).
+We also offer secondment opportunities in institutions or companies based overseas to work collaboratively or to develop new knowledge and skills.

 Where will I be based?

 This depends on the research techniques the project requires.
-Some students are wholly based with their industry partner, some wholly based at the University but most will have a mix of industrial and University based activity.
+Some students are wholly based with their industry partner, some wholly based at the University.
+Generally, most will have a mixture of industrial and University based activity.

 What are the facilities like?

-The M2A is based at Swansea University’s brand new £450 million Bay Campus.
+The COATED M2A initiative is based at Swansea University’s £450 million Bay Campus.
 There has been an investment of over £10 million in new equipment and this means that Swansea now has world class expertise for:

 Do I have to work for the sponsoring company once I’ve finished?

-There is no commitment to work for the sponsoring company once you’ve completed your project.
+There is no commitment for you to work for the sponsoring company once you’ve completed your project.
 However, the project does provide you with an excellent opportunity to integrate into your sponsoring industry.